-Powdery Mildew
+Powderv Mildew

-Growers and scouts report that powdery mildew is increasing in watermelon fields around Southwest Florida and is drying up older leaves.
+Growers and scouts report that with drier conditions powdery mildew is starting to move in on several watermelon fields around Southwest Florida.
 Scouts report finding lesions on rinds in some locations.
 Powdery mildew is high in squash and is showing up in some older pepper as well.